codingnninja/koras/docs/documentations/concepts/components.md

 }
 ```

-Basically, a `koras.jsx` component is still a JavaScript function that has a name with `PascalCase` (Koras will support kebab-case in the future).
+Basically, a `koras` component is still a JavaScript function that has a name with `PascalCase` (Koras will support kebab-case in the future).

-A common error to avoid in `$render.jsx` or `React` while crafting components is Prop Drilling.
+A common error to avoid in `$koras` or `React` while crafting components is Prop Drilling.
 Learn more from [How to avoid Prop Drilling in React or $render](https://www.freecodecamp.org/news/avoid-prop-drilling-in-react/)